aweher/mcp-ssh-frr/AI_INSTRUCTIONS.md

 4. Use structured output for programmatic processing
 5. Implement proper error handling for SSH and command execution failures
 6. Close SSH connections after use (handled automatically by the tool)
+7. Always use the correct request structure with `name` and `args` fields
+8. Validate all required fields before sending requests

 ## Security Considerations